 Pre-order products allow you to sell items that will be delivered later within a specific delivery window (example: Receive Mar 10 – Mar 15).
 This helps customers clearly understand when they will receive the product, and prevents checkout issues caused by mismatched delivery schedules.

-How to Enable Pre-order (Merchant)
+How to Enable Pre-order (Admin side)

 To enable Pre-order mode, you must set a Delivery Date Range for the product.